-An assessment of cumulative impacts is needed to determine the risks posed by the proposed project within the region.
+An assessment of cumulative impacts of multiple actions and stressors is needed to determine the collective impacts and risks posed by the proposed project and others within the region, coupled with other global impacts (e.g., climate change).
 Local-scale cumulative impact assessments should be undertaken by the proponent.
 These would ideally be informed by regional assessments such as strategic assessments, Cumulative Management Area models and bioregional assessments.

-The assessment of cumulative impacts needs to consider all relevant past, present and reasonably foreseeable actions, including impacts from water-intensive activities other than mining and CSG, and programs and policies that are likely to impact water resources.
-Even if impacts from a new project are small, when these are considered with the impacts from existing developments a threshold of acceptable total impact may be crossed.
-This is why water resources are formally managed with total diversion limits that cannot be exceeded, even by a small amount.
+The assessment of cumulative impacts needs to consider all relevant past, present and reasonably foreseeable activities, including the potential impacts from water-intensive activities other than mining and CSG, and programs and policies that are likely to impact water resources.
+Even if potential impacts from a new project are small, when these are considered with the impacts from existing developments a threshold of acceptable total impact may be crossed.
+Proposals should provide robust measurements to assess whether thresholds are being approached or exceeded.

-The scale of a cumulative impact assessment needs to cover spatial and temporal boundaries large enough to include all potential significant impacts on water resources from the proposed project, when considered with other activities within the region (CoA 2013).
-For example when predicted impacts from the proposed development (e.g. groundwater drawdown) overlap with those from another operation, that operation will need to be included in the cumulative impact assessment.
+The scale of a cumulative impact assessment needs to cover spatial and temporal boundaries large enough to include all potential significant impacts on water resources from the proposed project, when considered with other activities within the region (CoA 2013; Kaveney et al. 2015).
+For example, when predicted impacts from the proposed development (e.g., groundwater drawdown) overlap with those from another operation, that operation will need to be included in the cumulative impact assessment.

 A quantitative assessment of cumulative impacts is preferred.
-However, a qualitative or semi-quantitative approach may be used if data are lacking (e.g. if data for other operations are not publically available and cannot be estimated).
+However, a qualitative or semi-quantitative approach may be used if data are lacking (e.g., if data for other operations are not publicly available and cannot be estimated).
 Assessments may also require consideration of interactive or synergistic impacts in addition to a summation of individual proposals or impacts, and their changing impacts over time.